rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 The `pcs` package provides cluster management tools.
 The `pcs` command is a command-line interface for managing the **Pacemaker high-availability stack**.

-Cluster configuration could possibly be done by hand, but the pcs package makes managing (creating, configuring and troubleshooting) a cluster much easier!
+Cluster configuration could be done by hand, but the pcs package makes managing (creating, configuring, and troubleshooting) a cluster much easier!

 !!!
 NOTE